Firefighters respond to NW Miami-Dade refinery after oil tankers catch fire

-SOUTHWEST MIAMI-DADE, FLA.
-(WSVN) - Large flames are currently erupting out of a refinery lot in Northwest Miami-Dade after several oil tankers caught fire.
+NORTHWEST MIAMI-DADE, FLA.
+(WSVN) - Firefighters have brought a massive fire that erupted in Northwest Miami-Dade under control after several oil tankers caught fire.

 At least 30 Miami-Dade Fire Rescue units responded to EMC Oil Corporation, located along Northwest 68th Street and 84th Avenue, just after 7 a.m., Wednesday.